peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 ~~~~
         KITTEN  3600  IN  NS  A.CAT-SERVERS.EXAMPLE.
                           NS  B.CAT-SERVERS.EXAMPLE.
-                          NS  .                        ; unusual
+                          NS  .                      ; not defined here
                           NS  C.CAT-SERVERS.EXAMPLE.
 ~~~~

-This NS RRSet does not encode a delegation to nowhere, since other NS resource records exist in addition to the record with the empty target (marked with a comment as "unusual").
+This NS RRSet does not encode a delegation to nowhere, since other NS resource records exist in addition to the record with the empty target (marked with a comment above).
 This configuration may have some other meaning in a different context, however, and is specifically not addressed by this specification.